 Students have compared it to Harry Potter’s Hogwarts School of Witchcraft and Wizardry, an intentional gesture according to the architects.
 “We wanted to ignite the imaginations of young boys and also provide a functional, sustainable and lasting legacy,” says MCR director Debbie Ryan.

 The western façade conjures up multiple references: the students have nicknamed it ‘Starship Enterprise’ because of the sci-fi appearance of the striped steel roof, which diagonally slices the extruded form.
-The SPANDEK® roof made from COLORBOND® steel in the colours Headland® and Monument® also nods to the home of the Essendon Football Club across the road, and creates a circus-marquee-meets-federation-grandstand aesthetic that is an ideal backdrop for a children’s playground.
+The SPANDEK® roof made from COLORBOND® steel in the colours Headland® and Monument® in a Classic finish also nods to the home of the Essendon Football Club across the road, and creates a circus-marquee-meets-federation-grandstand aesthetic that is an ideal backdrop for a children’s playground.

 The building’s northern Shinto Shrine-esque facade and southern ‘Brutalesque’ elevations are equally as engaging.
 The northern facade opens out to provide outdoor learning spaces and the southern facade offers a generous lockable breezeway space – a place for the boys to eat or ‘hang out’ within a sheltered environment.

 The walls of the northern and southern facades mimic a steeply pitched roof and are made from COLORBOND® steel in LYSAGHT LONGLINE® profile, selected by MCR for its clean lines and “similarity in appearance to standing-seam metal roofing”.
 The less visible roofing between these facades is LYSAGHT KLIP-LOK 700® made from COLORBOND® steel Shale Grey™ in a Classic finish, chosen for its cost-effectiveness.

 Steel was used extensively throughout the project, for its choice of colours, integrity, appearance and economy, according to Ryan.